ericminikel/prionalliance/index.md

 ---
-layout: page
+layout: home
 ---

 Prion Alliance is a 501(c)(3) non-profit devoted exclusively to advancing scientific research towards a treatment or cure for human prion disease.
 Prion diseases are fatal neurodegenerative diseases caused by misfolded proteins and known by various names, such as Creutzfeldt-Jakob disease, fatal familial insomnia, and Gertsmann-Str&auml;ussler-Scheinker disease.
 At present, there is no treatment or cure.

 Donate via PayPal: